 - Bachelors in Human Resource in the UK

-3. Why study a Bachelor's in marketing?
-Be the creative genius who helps a company to stand out
+3. Why study a Bachelor's in Marketing?
+Be the creative genius who helps a company stand out

 Marketing is a super-popular and versatile field of study that attracts students like a magnet.
 During a Bachelor’s degree in marketing, you will learn about business communication, principles in marketing, management and finance, digital marketing, consumer behaviour and statistics.